 Second Covid-19 wave hinders consumers efforts to reduce debt

-In a study conducted by TransUnion in October 2020, 77% of South Africans reported that their finances were negatively impacted by the pandemic.
+In a in October 2020, 77% of South Africans reported that their finances were negatively impacted by the pandemic.

 TransUnion statistics also indicate that the nation’s consumer-credit totals about R1.8-trillion, with 9% of accounts being at least three months in arrears.
 At the same time, 22.5 million credit-active consumers had impaired credit records.